Gifts and Donations

 Donations and gifts may be made to the Friend of the Chattanooga Public Library or directly to the Chattanooga Public Library.
 Examples of donations: Memorial books, monetary donations to the Friends of the Chattanooga Public Library or the Friends’ Endowment Fund, used books and other donated materials for the library collection, book sales, and membership dues.
 These donations are all tax-deductible.

 Want to honor someone on a special occasion, commemorate a notable event, or memorialize a friend or family member?
 The library accepts monetary donations for the purchase of library materials in memory or honor of individuals.
 Commemorative bookplates are placed in the books on request and notification is sent to the family of the deceased or the honoree acknowledging the donation.
-More information is available here, or you may call the Main Library at (423)757-5310.
+More information is available here, or you may call the call us for assistance at 423-643-7747

 Friends of the Chattanooga Public Library is guaranteeing that the library will continue to flourish for another 100 years.
 With the help of the Community Foundation of Greater Chattanooga, the Friends of the Chattanooga Public Library organization has established the library’s first endowment fund.